 - Increase Stand mixer speed to medium / high and continue whisking the meringue until it forms early stiff peaks meaning it is strong enough to hold its shape but not over whipped

-- In the meantime mix the remaining 55g egg white into the almond flour & icing sugar mixture until it forms a paste, use a flexible Rubber spatula.
+- In the meantime mix the remaining 55g egg white into the almond flour mixture (almond meal & icing sugar) until it forms a paste, use a flexible Rubber spatula.

-- When meringue is almost done mix in green food colouring (powder or gel) and continue beating for a few more seconds
+- When meringue is almost done mix in food coloring (powder or gel) and continue beating for a few more seconds

 - The first third is about loosening up the marzipan, the second third already working on the macaronage process and somewhat pressing the air out and the last third is fine tuning the consistency to the stage you need that is ribbon stage

-- Tap the baking tray onto the kitchen counter a few times to release any air bubbles then pop air bubbles out using a toothpick
+- Tap the baking tray onto the kitchen counter a few times to release any air bubbles.
+You can also pop air bubbles out using a toothpick

 - Pre-heat oven while macarons are drying.
 I recommend to bake the macarons 155C / 311F but I pre-heat my oven +20C / 68F more as when I open the oven door, the temp drops.
 Make sure you use a Digital oven thermometer to check your real oven temp

-- Once macarons are done, remove them from the oven and cool them on a cooling rack but leaving them on the parchment or Silicone baking mat for 30 minutes.
+- Once macarons are done, remove them from the oven and leave them on the parchment or Silicone baking mat for 30 minutes.
 They are not supposed to come off the baking mat until they are properly cooled

 - Once macaron shells cooled, remove them from the baking sheet.
-In case they ended up slightly different in their sizes, make sure you pair the similar sizes next to each other
+In case they ended up slightly different in their sizes, pair the similar sizes next to each other

 Filling & Decorating